JourneyDeprecated/Youtube-Video-Blocker-Deprecated-/README.md

 ## How to install manually [only way for now]

+First method -- Some chrome based browsers do not support this method anymore so you will have to resort to the second method to install the extension.
 1. Go to [Releases](https://github.com/JourneyOver/Youtube-Video-Blocker/releases)
 2. Download the latest .crx
 3. In Chrome, navigate to chrome://extensions
 4. Drag and drop the .crx file anywhere on the page and when it asks if you want to install it click yes
 5. The extension should be installed!
 You should now see it in the list of your extensions, and it’s icon will be in the Chrome menu.
 That’s it!
 Super painless